mattwigway/MissingLinks.jl/docs/src/quickstart.md

 The link is a crossing in the southeast part of the graph.

+### One-to-one routes

+The lowest level of aggregation is the one-to-one route.
+This allows us to visualize the impact of the link on a particular trip from one location to another.

 Next, we'll create a route from one point to another (specified as latitude/longitude):

 ```@example main